Permutation properties of Dickson and Chebyshev polynomials and connections to number theory: Introduction

 Another result of this article concerns the factorization of Dickson polynomials.
 Assuming $q$ is odd, let $\varepsilon=(-1)^{(q-1)/2}$ and $m=(q-\varepsilon)/4$.
 Then $\jacobi 2q = (-1)^m$ (see \cite[eq.
 (26)]{wilson-like}), so $D_m(-2)=\jacobi2q\cdot 2$.
 We prove in Theorem~\ref{thm:fijDE} that

 As shown in Theorem~\ref{thm:wilson-like}, evaluating the above formula at $x=2$ and $x=-2$ gives

 These formulas are striking for their similarity to Wilson's Theorem, which states that the product of all nonzero elements of a field $\F_q$ is $-1$.
-We decided to continue the development of Wilson-like theorems in a separate article \cite{wilson-like}, as it was too lengthy to include in the current work.
-The article \cite{wilson-like} finds explicit formulas for $\prod \calT_{j,\ell}^{\varep_1,\varep_2}$ for all $j,\ell\in\F_q$ and for all $\varepsilon_1,\varepsilon_2\in \{1,-1\}$, where
+We decided to continue the development of Wilson-like theorems in a separate article \cite{wilson-like}, as it was too lengthy to include in the current work; see also \cite{structure}, which is a short summary of results from both this article and \cite{wilson-like}.
+In \cite{wilson-like}, explicit formulas are found for $\prod \calT_{j,\ell}^{\varep_1,\varep_2}$ for all $j,\ell\in\F_q$ and for all $\varepsilon_1,\varepsilon_2\in \{1,-1\}$, where